ICRAR/ProFit/README.md

 ### Getting R

-Firs things first, you will probably want to install a recent version of R that lets you build packages from source.
+First things first, you will probably want to install a recent version of R that lets you build packages from source.
 The advantage of choosing this route is you can then update bleeding edge versions directly from GitHub.
 If you rely on the pre-build binaries on CRAN you might be waiting much longer.

+#### Mac OS X

+Pretty simple, go here and install the most relevant **pkg** file: <https://cloud.r-project.org/bin/macosx/>

+#### Windows

+Pretty simple, go here and install the most relevant **exe** file: <https://cloud.r-project.org/bin/windows/base/>

+#### Linux

+Varies a bit by platform.
+All the info on binaries is here: <https://cloud.r-project.org/bin/linux/>

 Debian:	`sudo apt-get install r-base r-base-dev`